danilopinotti/n8n-docker/README.md

-# n8n with PostgreSQL and Worker and auto SSL
+# N8N with PostgreSQL, Worker and auto SSL

 Starts n8n with PostgreSQL as database, and the Worker as a separate container.
 In addition, this environment auto configures the SSL.